mayerseidman/we-met/README.md

 # PROJECT TEMPLATE

 ## INTRO
-This is a very simple template to get up and running with Next apps. and and and..
+This is a very simple template to get up and running with Next apps. and and and..and

 ## STACK
 * HEADER COMPONENT